cannoness/ECE595/blog/README.md

   * Can comment on posts.
 2. guest
   * Can view posts.
+  * Can post comments.
+  * Is not registered.
 3. follower
   * Can view posts
   * Can comment on posts.
-  * Will be notified if the post is edited or a new comment is posted.
+  * Will be notified if there is new post.
 4. moderator
   * Can view posts.
   * Can delete posts.